Pain · Distribution

 The European distribution mental model is one relationship.
 The US stack is six.

 The US system is horizontally specialised.
 Independent manufacturer's reps cover awareness and outbound.
 Master distributors handle national inventory.
 Regional distributors handle regional fulfillment.
 Dealers and integrators handle install.
 OEM-tier partners run the named-account motion.
 Service networks run warranty installs.
 Parts networks run replacement-part logistics.
-Marketplace and category-search surfaces handle the first buyer shortlist.
+Marketplace and category-search pages and sales materials handle the first buyer shortlist.
 The European one-distributor agreement signed against this system usually staffs one or two of those layers.

 The hidden failure is ownership.
 The distributor may own inventory, but not the rep layer.
 The rep may open doors, but not service coverage.
 The dealer may handle install, but not OEM account mapping.
 A category page may rank, but not prove parts availability.
 When those layers are unnamed, the buyer hears risk before they hear product fit.